Portfolio manager’s Letter July – August 2013

-Triumph Group is a broad based federation of highly specialized suppliers to the aerospace industry.
-In the last 15 years the company has increased its annual revenue from $250 million to $3.7 billion.
-The bulk of Triumph’s revenues comes from programs that manufacture planes built for commercial airlines and executive jets.
+Triumph Group Inc. is a broad based federation of highly specialized suppliers to the aerospace industry.
+In the last 15 years Triumph Group Inc. has increased its annual revenue from $250 million to $3.7 billion.
+The bulk of Triumph Group Inc.’s revenues comes from programs that manufacture planes built for commercial airlines and executive jets.
 This makes it a way to invest in the rapid growth of the middle class in the rest of the world without ever leaving the United States.
-Triumph is listed on the NYSE so the financial statements are in Dollars and accounting is in GAAP.
-Triumph is up 19% year to date and 260% since December 2008 so the stock is not cheap, but even with this recent appreciation the PE is only13.3.

-The Triumph Group’s largest customer is Boeing, but they have contracts for a couple of Airbus programs, with Lockheed Martin, General Dynamics, Gulfstream and Northrop Grumman.
+The Triumph Group Inc.’s largest customer is Boeing, but they have contracts for a couple of Airbus programs, with Lockheed Martin, General Dynamics, Gulfstream and Northrop Grumman.
 They also are working with Bombardier of Canada and Embraer of Brazil on large programs that are in development.

 The advantage of this kind of a larger structure with smaller operating units should be obvious to anyone who has followed Berkshire Hathaway.
 In keeping the operating units smaller, it encourages innovation, localizes decision making, and limits the damage from mistakes at one of the company’s units to the parent unit.
 Also this helps each of the operating companies to respond quickly to the needs of its individual customer.